2016 United States House of Representatives sit-in: June 23: Sit-in ends

 Meanwhile, hundreds of protesters in support of the Democratic sit-in began to assemble outside of the Capitol.
 The protesters, who echoed many of the chants delivered by Democrats on the House floor, were addressed through the night of June 22 by the plotters, and by House Democratic leader Nancy Pelosi, who told reporters "we are in for the long haul here" and that the sit-in would continue.

 At 2:30 a.m. on June 23, the House again convened with another measure, this time to fund the Department of Veterans Affairs, military construction, and the country's response to the Zika virus, similarly brought to a vote.
 After the conclusion of this vote, Republicans quickly forced through a motion to adjourn the House until July 5.
 Despite this, Democrats remained on the floor, insisting they would remain there throughout the rest of the day.

 Democrats ultimately remained on the floor through the night, with "about a dozen" remaining present and taking turns at the lectern until early the next morning.
 The House Democratic Whips' office requested the presence of its members on the morning of June 23, which succeeded in nearly doubling the total in attendance.
 The sit-in concluded at midday on June 23, with Lewis as the last speaker before the floor was vacated.
 At the sit-in's conclusion, the protesting members had been unable to force a vote on any of their demanded measures; despite this, Lewis defined their actions as a "struggle", which "we are going to win".

 Reaction

 Outside Democrats

 President Barack Obama tweeted support for Lewis and House Democrats, saying they were "leading on gun violence where we need it most".

 Former President Bill Clinton, the husband of then-presumptive Democratic presidential nominee Hillary Clinton, tweeted in support, "This is leadership."
 Hillary also tweeted her support.

 House Republicans

 Speaker Ryan decried the sit-in as a "publicity stunt", and called for legislative action to be taken through regular order, rather than as a result of a sit-in.
 He questioned its correlation with Democratic fundraising efforts, and noted bills with similar aims had already been defeated through bipartisan voting earlier in the week, contrasting that "regular order" with a "very dangerous precedent" for "chaos".

 Mark Walker, a North Carolina congressman, said "calling this a sit-in is a disgrace to Woolworth's", questioning whether gun legislation could be compared to the civil rights movement.

+Billboard magazine and musicians

+On June 23, Billboard magazine published an open letter addressed to the United States Congress demanding that universal background checks become federal law.
+The petition carried nearly 200 signatures of famous musicians and music industry executives.
+Joan Jett, Lady Gaga, Selena Gomez and many others were prominent signees of the document.
+The timing of the petition was said by Vanity Fair magazine to be "a show of solidarity" in favor of the House Democrats.